Whats 10 Percent Of 70

 Understanding Percentages: The Basics

 A percentage is a way of expressing a number as a fraction of 100.
 The word "percent" literally means "out of one hundred" ( per centum in Latin).
-Therefore, 10% means 10 out of 100, which can be written as the fraction 10/100 or the decimal 0.10.
+Because of this, 10% means 10 out of 100, which can be written as the fraction 10/100 or the decimal 0.10.
 Understanding this fundamental concept is key to solving any percentage problem.

 Calculating 10 Percent of 70: Three Methods